MikVR7/Homie/.warp/context.md

 Homie is your comprehensive intelligent home management ecosystem that evolves from a smart file organizer into a complete personal management suite.
 It includes multiple integrated modules:

 ### 🗂️ **File Organizer** (Phase 1 - Complete ✅)
-- Intelligently organizes files using AI
+- Intelligently organizes files using AI with Google Gemini integration
-- Detects duplicates and suggests optimal folder structures
+- Real file operations: move, delete, and organize with user confirmation
+- Project detection with .git folder recognition (no deep scanning)
+- PDF/DOC/TXT content reading for better AI categorization
+- User-controlled actions with "Accept", "Specify", and "Delete" options
+- Completed actions tracking with timestamps and status icons
+- Memory/log system tracking all operations in both source and destination folders
-- Safe preview mode with rollback capabilities
+- Safe preview mode with individual file control
 - Flutter cross-platform interface with Material 3 design

 ### 🏠 **Home Server/NAS** (Phase 2)